 These Whakamarama clients strive for sustainable living and project managed their rural site by pre-planting orchards and completing much of the landscaping a year in advance of the home build commencement.

 This home won Lockwood Tauranga the sustainability award as the best Master Builder’s Eco Lifestyle Design for 2016.

-Contact us to start your home building journey today.Back to Designs by Lockwood Next Home: Ohakune Rural Lifestyle Home
+Contact us to start your home building journey today.Back to Bespoke Designs Next Home: Ohakune Rural Lifestyle Home